-Protect Fall River, the Big Thompson, and the North Fork's riparian forests.
+Protect the riparian forests of Fall River, the Big Thompson River, and the North Fork.

 Support conservation of scenic quality through governmental development processes, such as ridgeline protections, setbacks from public roads, and design guidelines that help new developments blend in with the natural environment.